skeary/symphony-page-fields/README.txt

 2. Enable it by selecting the "Page Fields", choose Enable from the with-selected menu, then click Apply.

+[NOTES]

+For each configured page this extension will create a page fields section with name 'pfpfpfpf <page_title>' and handle 'pfpfpfpf-<page_handle>'.
+For all practical purposes this should not be visible to the user since these sections are not listed under the section list and the edit section page will hide these attributes for page fields sections.
+The handle will be reflected in the edit section urls and data source, however.
+You can change these prefixes if you like by editing lib/page_fields_defines.php.

 [CHANGES]

 1.0
 - Initial release

+1.0.1
+- Correct "Page Title" links on Blueprints/Pages Fields admin page.